Restful alertness and fourth state of consciousness for leaders

 What leaders need is a different internal state: restful alertness.

 Restful alertness describes a state in which the body experiences deep rest while the mind remains awake and settled.
+During Transcendental Meditation, the mind settles naturally to this fourth major state of consciousness — physiologically distinct from waking, dreaming, and sleep.

 Why Leaders Need to Understand States of Consciousness

-These are important.
-But every leadership skill is shaped by the state of consciousness from which it is expressed.
+Every leadership skill is shaped by the state of consciousness from which it is expressed.
+A tired leader communicates differently from a rested one.
+A reactive leader decides differently from a settled one.

 1. Waking